Modern States

 Bonus: it's a high school course too

 A completed Modern States course is a defensible entry on the homeschool transcript in its own right: a structured, college-level curriculum with graded assessments.
 Pair it with the CLEP pass and you've documented one effort twice: high school credit on the transcript, college credit at the destination.
-(See page two for how to record it.)
+(See the Transcripts page for how to record it.)

 modernstates.org